 Lemon cake day!

 I was so excited this morning because today is Sunday – lemon cake day!
 Why lemon cake?
 Well, it’s delicious for starters, moist and oh so fluffy fresh out of the oven.
-It’s just about the best Sunday treat you can make for yourself and your family.
+It’s just about the best Sunday treat you can make for the family.

 The lemon cake gets its lemony flavour from the lemon juice and zest mixed in the batter.
-For today’s baking, I’ve decided to go with lemon crumbles on top, making it even more special as against the regular icing often used.
+I’ve decided to go with lemon crumbles on top for today’s baking, making it even more special as against the regular icing often used.
 If you are a fan of crumble topping like me, you will love this cake too!
-If you’re not, I do have a recipe for lemon drizzle cake.
+If you’re not, I do have a lemon drizzle cake recipe.

 Self-raising or plain flour?